bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

 The extracted functions' names are now expressed in terms more appropriate to the current level of abstraction.
 The names now better describe the functions' meaning.
-This helps control the reader's attention when using these functions within `validate`:
+They help control the reader's attention when using these functions within `validate`:

 ```js
 // order.js